-The structure of the proof of \eqref{eqn:FP} from \cite{frieze2015separating} is than as follows: \begin{enumerate}[(i)] \item For $\YYY_n=t\cdot \XXX_n,$ \Cref{obs:smiley_face_lemma} ensures that for a large constant $D$ and small constant $\ep>0$, we can find linearly many $(\ep,D)$-copies of the gadget described above. \item By \Cref{obs:gadget_entry_bound}, for each $(\ep,D)$ copy of the gadget, the shortest tour through $\YYY_n$ has either one or two components when restricted to the gadget. \item For both of these two possible cases, in each approximate copy of the gadget, the tour can be locally shortened by relaxing to a (half-integral) LP solution as in \Cref{fig:single_entry,fig:double_entry}. \item In total these shorten the tour by $\delta\cdot n$ for some $\delta>0$, which establishes \eqref{eqn:FP} since after rescaling by the fact $t$ we have that $\tsp(\YYY_n)\sim \beta^d_\tsp n.$ \end{enumerate}
+The structure of the proof of \Cref{eqn:FP} from \cite{frieze2015separating} is than as follows: \begin{enumerate}[(i)] \item For $\YYY_n=t\cdot \XXX_n,$ \Cref{obs:smiley_face_lemma} ensures that we can choose a large constant $D$ and a small constant $\ep>0$ and find linearly many $(\ep,D)$-copies of the gadget described above. \item By \Cref{obs:gadget_entry_bound}, for each $(\ep,D)$ copy of the gadget, the shortest tour through $\YYY_n$ has either one or two components when restricted to the gadget. \item For both of these two possible cases, in each approximate copy of the gadget, the tour can be locally shortened by relaxing to a (half-integral) LP solution as in \Cref{fig:single_entry}. \item In total these shorten the tour by $\delta\cdot n$ for some $\delta>0$, which establishes \eqref{eqn:FP} since after rescaling by the factor $t$ we have that $\tsp(\YYY_n)\sim \beta^d_\tsp n.$ \end{enumerate}

-To extend this approach to prove \Cref{thm:comb_sep}, we will show that solutions compatible with all bounded-size comb inequalities can also be found for the same gadget.
-First we prove some structural lemmas about combs.
+To extend this approach to prove \Cref{thm:comb_sep}, we will do the following: \begin{enumerate}[(1)] \item Construct a local half-integral solution on $S = S(k)$ assuming that tour visits $S$ exactly onces, entering and exiting through adjacent vertices (satisfying \Cref{a:adjecent_entry}). \item Prove that this solution satisfies all comb inequalities of size $c$ for $k = O(c)$ . \item Construct a gadget $\Pi^3(S)$ that contains $12$ copies of $S$ and any optimal tour through $\Pi^3(S)$ must go through at least one copy of $S$ while satisfying \Cref{a:adjecent_entry}. \end{enumerate}